-Women's knowledge III: regarding cracked nipple: It was developed by the researcher to assess the level of women's knowledge regarding cracked nipple and consisted of 6 questions which includes definition. causes. signs symptoms, complications, preventive measures as well as its management.
+Part III:Women's knowledge regarding cracked nipple: It was developed by the researcher to assess the level of women's knowledge regarding cracked nipple and consisted questions of 6 which includes definition. causes. signs and symptoms, complications, preventive measures as well as its management.